China an unspoken focus as Biden woos African leaders | Law-Order

 For their part, many African leaders reject the idea that they need to choose between the United States and China.
 "The fact that both countries have different levels of relations with African countries makes them equally important for Africa's development," Ethiopia's U.N. ambassador, Taye Atske Selassie Amde, told Reuters.
 "However, it should be known each African country has the agency to determine their respective relationship and best interest."

-(Additional reporting by David Lawder in Washington and Michelle Nichols in New York; Editing by Don Durfee and Leslie Adler)
+(Additional reporting by David Lawder, Steve Holland and Andrea Shalal in Washington and Michelle Nichols in New York; Editing by Don Durfee, Leslie Adler and Jonathan Oatis)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)